alxv/gwasqc/README.md

 [![Download](https://img.shields.io/badge/Download-GWAS--QC_v1.0-blue?style=for-the-badge&logo=windows)](https://github.com/alxv/gwasqc/releases/tag/gwasqc)

 To download the software, click the **Download Button** and you would be able to locate the gwasqc.exe file under asset section.
+As this is an early release intended for evaluation purposes only, we kindly ask that you do not share, copy, modify, or distribute the software or any of its components.
+All contents remain the intellectual property of the developers at **University of Liverpool and is protected by copyright**.

 ## Table of Contents
 * [Overview](https://www.google.com/search?q=%23overview)